cbottrell/HPC_IPMU/README.md

 ## Setting up a Python environment

-Before running your own jobs or the examples in this repository, you may wish to set up your Python environment.
-Python 3 is already installed on the cluster, and there are two main ways to manage your python installation: `conda` and `pyenv`.
-You can choose whichever you prefer.
+Before running your own jobs, you may wish to set up your Python environment.
+Python 3 is already installed on the cluster, and there are two main approaches to managing your python installation: `conda` and `pyenv`.
+Choose whichever you prefer.

 ### Conda